dr-natetorious/GenerativeAI/Readings/UseCases/README.md

 - "by 2025, 30 per cent of outbound messages from large organisations will be synthetically generated.
 - "by 2025, Generative AI will be used by 50 per cent of drug discovery and development initiatives.
 - "by 2027, 30 per cent of manufacturers will use Generative AI to enhance their product development effectiveness

+### What additional use cases will exist

+Some Use Cases of Generative AI:

+- Image Generation - creation of new, realistic images from a dataset of existing images and or text.
+- Image-to-image translation - conversion of one image into another, be it style transfer, sketch-to-image or image-to-sketch.
+- Image & Video resolution enhancement.
+- Audio/Video Generation - useful for voice overs, new music creation, gameplay, etc.
+- Text-to-speech - this is done using GANs, wherein the discriminator network functions as a trainer for modulation, intonation, etc.
+- Text Generation - useful for commercials, news headlines, dialogues, movie sub-titles.
+- Code Generation - useful in software development to produce code without manual intervention.
+- Generative AI applications can be beneficial in healthcare, media, education, engineering design.
+They also have application in the creative field for artists and musicians.

 ## LLM in Education (2023)